 Asset An item of value, such as a family’s business, investment farm net worth, real estate, stocks, bonds, mutual funds, cash, certificates of deposit (CDs), bank accounts, trust funds and other property and investments.

-Award Letter An official document issued by a school’s financial aid office that lists all of the financial aid awarded to the student.
+Award/Offer Letter An official document issued by a school’s financial aid office that lists all of the financial aid awarded to the student.
 This letter provides details on the analysis of your financial need and the breakdown of your financial aid package according to amount, source and type of aid.
-The award letter will include the terms and conditions for the financial aid and information about the cost of attendance.
-You are required to sign a copy of the letter, indicating whether you accept or decline each source of aid, and return it to the financial aid office.
-Some schools call the award letter the “Financial Aid Notification (FAN)”.
+The offer letter will include the terms and conditions for the financial aid and information about the cost of attendance.
+You are required to sign a copy of the letter, indicating whether you accept or decline each source of aid.
+Some schools call the offer letter the “Financial Aid Notification (FAN)”.

 Award Year The academic year for which financial aid is requested (or received).